reissbaker/clevergpt/README.md

-about GPTs failing to be able to perform straightforward step-by-step reduction for [interaction nets](https://en.wikipedia.org/wiki/Interaction_nets), this repo finetunes gpt-3.5-turbo with synthetic data to correctly perform step-by-step reduction for interaction nets.
+about GPTs failing to be able to perform straightforward step-by-step reduction for [interaction nets](https://en.wikipedia.org/wiki/Interaction_nets), this repo finetunes gpt-3.5-turbo or Mistral 7B with synthetic data to correctly perform step-by-step reduction for interaction nets.

 ## How it works